-Kuwait To Resume Commercial Flights With India, Egypt
+Kuwait to resume commercial flights with India, Egypt

-Kuwait will resume commercial flights with India and Egypt, among other countries, while adhering to the COVID-19 measures set by a ministerial committee, a cabinet statement said on Wednesday, Trend reports citing ndtv.com.
+Kuwait will resume commercial flights with India and Egypt, among other countries, while adhering to the COVID-19 measures set by a ministerial committee, a cabinet statement said on Wednesday, NDTV reports.

 The decision also includes resuming flights with Bangladesh, Pakistan, Sri Lanka and Nepal, the government said.